 Logon using the Evidence Analyst user.

-Install the Remote Control System (RCS) Agent, according to the target platform.
+Install the Agent using a vector suitable to the target platform.

-On Android platform, you have to enable the option ‘Unknown sources’ in Settings -> Application menu, before to install the agent.
-You also need to reboot the device after agent installation.
+On Android platform, enable the option Unknown sources in Settings -> Application menu before the installation.
+Reboot the device once the Agent is installed.

-On mobile, after agent installation, wait for the device to go in standby mode.
+On mobile, after the Agent installation, wait for the device to go in standby mode to allow the synchronization.

-From the Operations ->’Test Operation’->’Test Target’ panel, verify that a new icon is created for each infected device, select it and click the Add to Dashboard button.
+From the Operations -> Test Operation -> Test Target panel, verify that a new icon is created for each infected device, select it and click Add to Dashboard.

+On desktop Windows, synchronization may take as long as 5 minutes.
+Some interaction with the keyboard or mouse may be required.

-On desktop Windows, verify that the Scout icon is present, then update it to Elite mode.
+On desktop Windows, oncet the Scout icon is present upgrade the Agent.

-From Dashboard panel, verify that evidences are correctly displayed.
+From the Dashboard panel, verify that evidences are correctly displayed.

-From the Operations ->’Test Operation’->’Test Target’ panel, select each new infected device and click the Close button.
+From the Operations -> Test Operation -> Test Target panel, for each newly infected device click Close.

-Wait for the next synchronization and check that the Uninstall flag is correctly set.
+Wait for the next synchronization and check that the Uninstall flag is set.

 Results